Yash-Kavaiya/100xdevs-0to100/Week-1 ( Basics of JavaScript)/Week 1.2 | JS Foundations.md

 Programming languages serve as a bridge between human understanding and machine execution.
 They empower developers to create diverse software solutions by providing a standardized way to communicate instructions to computers, enabling the development of everything from simple scripts to complex applications and systems.

-#### What is Complier
+### What is Compiler 🛠️

 A compiler is a specialized program that translates source code written in a high-level programming language into machine code or executable code that a computer can understand and execute directly.

-- Step 1:- write code
+- Step 1:- write code ✏️
-- Step 2:- Complile code
+- Step 2:- Complile code 🔄
-- Step 3 :- Run the code (put it in ram)
+- Step 3:- Run the code (put it in ram) ▶️

 Here are some well-known examples of compilers:

 1. **GCC (GNU Compiler Collection)** - A popular compiler for languages like C, C++, Objective-C, Fortran, and others.
 It is widely used in Unix-based systems and is part of the GNU Project.

 2. **Clang** - An alternative to GCC, Clang is a compiler for C, C++, and Objective-C languages and is part of the LLVM project.
-It’s known for providing fast compilation times and excellent diagnostics.
+It's known for providing fast compilation times and excellent diagnostics.

 3. **Microsoft Visual C++ Compiler** - A compiler provided by Microsoft for C and C++ programming as part of Visual Studio.
 It is commonly used on Windows platforms.